Deep Sea and ABNJ Accounting

 Provisioning services

-Mineral resources: The Area contains significant mineral deposits, including polymetallic nodules, cobalt-rich ferromanganese crusts, and seafloor massive sulphides[43].
-UNCLOS defines "polymetallic nodules" as "one of the resources of the Area consisting of any deposit or accretion of nodules, on or just below the surface of the deep seabed, which contain manganese, nickel, cobalt and copper"[44].
-The ISA has issued exploration contracts covering approximately 1.5 million square kilometres of seabed, though no commercial exploitation has yet occurred.
+Mineral resources: The Area contains significant mineral deposits, including polymetallic nodules, cobalt-rich ferromanganese crusts, and seafloor massive sulphides[38].
+UNCLOS defines "polymetallic nodules" as "one of the resources of the Area consisting of any deposit or accretion of nodules, on or just below the surface of the deep seabed, which contain manganese, nickel, cobalt and copper"[39].
+The ISA has issued exploration contracts covering approximately 1.5 million km2 of seabed, though no commercial exploitation has yet occurred.
 See TG-3.10 Offshore Energy Accounts for methodological parallels.

 Regulating services